icflorescu/icflorescu/README.md

 ## Before approaching me for work

-If you want to hire me, please consider [my current tech-stack](#current-tech-stack); it's the area I'm most productive with.
+If you want to hire me, please consider that I'm most productive with [the aforementioned tech-stack](#current-tech-stack).
+I'm potentially interested in subcontracting front-end or full-stack development work.